 great bladder!
 Later I was ready to tackle the drifts and Sam

 came along.
 Initially he plowed in front of me as I shoveled

 12" wide path, after a bit he stood rather irresolutely surveying the

 tall drifts in front of him, turned and came back to follow behind

 me.
 That's a smart dog.
-I'm including here the wildlife
+I'm including here the

 sightings from the Wed. morning Naturalists hike near Winton,